traegerton-ai/Analyzes-emergent-interaction-effects-in-real-human-AI-dialogues/observations/2026_01_30_Implicit_Paralinguistic_Modulation_in_Text_Basd_AI_Interaction.md

 ---

 ## Observation:
-Across multiple dialog instances, it was observed that purely text-based submissions—even when containing explicit ethical, moral, and intentional clarifications—frequently triggered a didactic or corrective response mode.This
+Across multiple dialog instances, it was observed that purely text-based submissions—even when containing explicit ethical, moral, and intentional clarifications—frequently triggered a didactic or corrective response mode.

 This occurred independent of content polarity or argumentative structure and could not be mitigated by further textual clarification.

+---

 ## Experimental Variation:
 The identical textual content was resubmitted in a structurally altered form, without semantic